Civil Parking Enforcement

 Individual reasons for the article changes may be found in the Summary of changes in the consultation documents.

-If you make a submission please be aware that your contact details and any points contributed may be made publicly available online and in other formats in accordance with our legal obligations.
+If you made a submission please be aware that your contact details and any points contributed may be made publicly available online and in other formats in accordance with our legal obligations.
 Receipt of submissions may not be acknowledged but those received will be considered and shared within Devon County Council and our partners.

 - advert and statement of reasons